sahunehi13/EventSphere/README.md

 # 📖 Project Overview

-EventSphere is a modern web platform designed to simplify campus event and club management.
+Convene is a modern web platform designed to simplify campus event and club management.
 It provides a centralized system where students can discover events, register online, receive notifications, and track their participation, while organizers can efficiently create events, manage registrations, monitor attendance, and analyze engagement.

 The platform aims to replace scattered communication methods such as WhatsApp groups, spreadsheets, emails, and paper-based registrations with a single digital solution.